AI-14/car-evaluation/README.md

   ![Streamlit](https://img.shields.io/badge/-Streamlit-f0806c?style=flat)

 ## Description
-   A machine learning project for evaluating car acceptability based on various features.
+   An end to end machine learning project for evaluating car acceptability based on various features.
 Streamlit is used for real-time predictions.
 This application can be deployed on heroku for real-world use.
 Hope you like it!

 ## Screenshots Of The App